aroth-fastprotect/sgi/README.md

 SGI is primarily designed as tool to investigate and manipulate an OSG scene graph or Qt object structure.
 It can be used to investigate other object hierarchies as well.

-## Design
-- core part is located in osgSGI which includes
-  - plugin management
-  - implementation of SceneGraphDialog
-  - implementation of ImagePreviewDialog
-  - implementation of ContextMenu
-  - implementation of ObjectLoggerDialog
-- SGI reader/writer; loads the SGI using a filename (*.sgi_loader*)
-- plugins; it ships with the following plugins
-  - OSG
-  - OsgEarth
-  - Qt5
-  - log4cplus
-- applications;
-  - helloWorldQt: sample application to use SGI in a Qt5 application
-  - sgi_osgviewer: adapted version of osgviewer to use SGI
-  - sgi_osgviewerQt: adapted version of osgviewer using Qt5 and loading SGI

 ## Using within an OSG application
 - Within the application code load the SGI by
 ```